All Episodes

 Exactly right, Monica Lewinsky.

-They're bringing back everywhere, even brought back Alice Rivlin to do consultancy.
+They're bringing back every, even brought back Alice Rivlin to do consultancy.

-I'm sure that Madeline Albright will be, you know, prancing around over at the State Department doing some things undercover and behind the scenes, not the theoretically, but figuratively uh under the cover.
+I'm sure that Madeline Albright will be, you know, prancing around over at the State Department doing some things undercover and behind the scenes, theoretically, but figuratively under the cover.

-And this this this uh little little humor, this sat satirical story, had Monica Lewinsky being appointed to a position at the State Department for a host of valid reasons.
+But Lewinsky, and this little humor, this satirical story, had Monica Lewinsky being appointed to a position at the State Department for a host of valid reasons.

 She has exhibited amazing oral skills, which are crucial to the acts of diplomacy.

-Uh she uh is very, very economic, saves everything, including her wardrobe, uh, which would go a long way to help Obama's plan to cut budgets and so forth.
+She is very, very economic, saves everything, including her wardrobe, which would go a long way to help Obama's plan to cut budgets and so forth.

 But there were other things in it.